jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	</html>
 	```

 2. Notice that in the `<head>` there are script and link tags referencing mapbox-gl-compare JS and  CSS.
-This are for the Mapbox GL JS [swipe map plugin](https://github.com/mapbox/mapbox-gl-compare).
+These are for the Mapbox GL JS [swipe map plugin](https://github.com/mapbox/mapbox-gl-compare).

    **Locate, but don't add again**
 	```html